-Cerro Negro which is a dormant volcano covered in black ash, which locals have turned into one of Central America’s most popular adventure activities.
+Cerro Negro, a dormant volcano covered in black ash, is one of Central America’s most popular adventure activities.
 This is the only place in the world you can go volcano boarding, so it’s a really unique thing to do here.

 The hike up is grueling, and at the top, you’ll be given a bright orange outfit to protect your skin.
 If you get the maneuvering right, you can get some speed going down the volcano!